Our Commitment to Your Safety

 Other heavier-than-air gases and liquids will stay near the ground and collect in low spots.

 How can you tell where a pipeline is located?

 Since most pipelines are buried underground, pipeline markers are used to indicate their approximate location along the route.
 They cannot be relied upon to indicate the exact position of the pipeline.
 The markers can be found where a pipeline intersects a street, highway or railway.

-The markers display the material transported in the line, the name of the pipeline operator, and a telephone number where the operator can be reached in the event of an emergency.
+telephone number where the operator can be reached in the event of an emergency.

 Pipeline Marker - This marker is the most commonly seen.
 It contains operator information, type of product, and an emergency contact number.